 - in advanced cases, leaf edges become scorched and leaf interiors show dead brown areas as cells die

-Sometimes, where planting density is high or there is turfgrass or other under plantings competing for water and minerals, trees may develop iron chlorosis.
-When plants are overfertilized with phosphorus, iron chlorosis may develop as roots take up phosphorus to the exclusion of iron.
+Sometimes, where planting density is high or there are other plants competing for water and minerals, trees may develop iron chlorosis.
+When plants are over fertilized with phosphorus, iron chlorosis may develop as roots take up phosphorus to the exclusion of iron.

 Some locally-used trees that often develop iron chlorosis include maples (red, silver, Amur), oaks (red, swamp white), aspen, apple/crabapple, peach and some pines.
-It is best to avoid planting these species where soil pH is above 7.5 the best control for iron chlorosis is to avoid trees that will be sensitive to iron chlorosis due to alkaline soils.
+When soil pH is above 7.5 the best control for iron chlorosis is to avoid trees that will be sensitive to iron chlorosis due to alkaline soils.

 There are several treatment approaches: